NBlaz/Nucleo/README.md

 First we have to enable the peripheral (enable clocks, power it up if you will).

-Then setup the gpio for push pull out.
+Then setup the gpio for push pull out

 Then toggle the gpio pin on and off.